Kilimanjaro Climb and African Safari with International Mountain Guides

-- Every one of our climbs is led by a top-notch American high-altitude mountain guide.
-Our upcoming IMG Kilimanjaro guide staff includes George Dunn, Chris Meder, Max Bunce, Ang Jangbu Sherpa, Jenni Fogle, Sheldon Kerr and others.
-All are Senior Guides and are Alaskan, Himalayan, and Kilimanjaro veterans.
+- Every one of our climbs is led by a top-notch American high-altitude mountain guide, well-trained in all elements of climbing as well as wilderness medical procedure.
+IMG Senior Guides have climbed and trekked all over the world and are always excited to visit Tanzania.
 Our Chagga crew does a great job, but if you have a problem at 18,000 feet, it's good to know that you have a real pro with you, one well-trained in all elements of climbing as well as wilderness medical procedure.
-Learn more about how International Mountain Guides conducts quality Kilimanjaro climbs from start to finish.

 - We have a first-class staff of African Chagga guides and porters, all local people from the Chagga tribe who live right at the base of Kilimanjaro.
 Many of them have been on dozens of IMG trips over the years.
 They know we'll be coming back, they like working with us, and they deliver high quality service.

 - We add the benefit of a beautiful one-way Serengeti flight over Africa (easier, faster, more time to see animals, less time spent driving).
 Our groups usually fly out to Serengeti and drive back to Arusha with stops at Olduvai and Ngorongoro along the way, depending on the season (safari plans are subject to change).

 We are proud of the track record we have established over the last 20 years with our Kilimanjaro trips and we know that we offer a fantastic trip for the money.
 Shop around, and if you can find a better program, go for it!
 We hope you can join us on one of our future Africa trips.

 IMG Kilimanjaro Program Directors